Employing Deep Neural Operators for PDE control by decoupling training and optimization: INTRODUCTION

-To address this limitation, we propose a method that fully decouples neural network training from the optimal control problem, eliminating the need for retraining when cost functions or parameters change.
-Our approach trains a single NO in advance, allowing it to solve multiple optimal control problems efficiently.
-Moreover, since neural network inference is fast from a computational perspective, we claim that our method is also suitable for real-time applications.
-Additionally, we argue that solving a complex optimal control problem is fundamentally equivalent to training a well-generalizable physics-informed NO, making specialized architectures unnecessary.
-In line with Occam’s razor, we advocate for simpler and less complex architectures, as our results demonstrate that such models are sufficient for solving a wide range of control problems without the need for elaborate or highly specialized designs.
-In addition, our approach broadens the original scope of NOs beyond their typical use as solvers for differential equations, thus showcasing a valuable discovery of their capabilities.

-Our method employs a direct optimization approach, integrating automatic differentiation with nonlinear programming to efficiently compute control gradients while enforcing differential equation constraints through residual penalties.
+To address this limitation, we propose a method that fully decouples neural network training from the control problem, eliminating the need for retraining when cost functions or parameters change.
+Our approach trains a single physics-informed NO in advance, allowing it to solve control problems efficiently.
+We achieve that employing a direct optimization approach, integrating automatic differentiation with nonlinear optimization to efficiently compute gradients with respect to control decisions while enforcing differential equation constraints through a residual penalty.
 A schematic representation of our approach is shown in Figure \ref{fig:schematics}.
-We focus on the DeepONet architecture, comparing optimization routines such as gradient descent (GD), adaptive moment estimation (ADAM) \cite{kingma2014adam}, and Broyden–Fletcher–Goldfarb–Shanno (BFGS) \cite{broyden1970convergence} across multiple optimal control problems.
-We note that, although we use DeepONet, our approach is not limited to this architecture, leaving exploration of alternatives for future work.

-Our main contributions are as follows.
-We demonstrate that a single NO can be reused with our method across multiple optimal control problems, eliminating the need for retraining, thereby enabling their use in practical settings.
-We further demonstrate that training a NO alone is sufficient for solving optimal control problems, reducing the need for complex architectural modifications.
-This suggests that, in many cases, specialized control networks may not be necessary, offering a more streamlined approach for using neural networks with optimal control problems.
-Our approach is both simple and powerful, showcasing the versatility of NOs in solving a broad range of problems beyond their original task.
+To the best of our knowledge, and supported by our literature review, no prior work has shown that a plain physics-informed neural operator can be used as a direct surrogate for the PDE in an unconstrained optimization routine without auxiliary architectural components, without including the cost function in the training phase, or solving additional adjoint equations.

+In line with Occam’s razor, we advocate for simpler architectures, as our results demonstrate that such models are sufficient for solving a wide range of control problems without the need for elaborate or highly specialized designs.
+We show that solving a tracking PDE-control problem can be reduced to training a well-generalizable physics-informed NO, which precludes the need for specialized architectures and sophisticated numerical methods for solving PDEs and their adjoint equations.
+Consequently, our approach broadens the original scope of NOs beyond their typical use as solvers for differential equations, thereby showcasing a valuable discovery of their capabilities.
+We also show that the physics-informed NO can serve as an effective surrogate model for control problems, which is strongly supported by our numerical experiments.